z-adams/Tutorials/Pointers/pointers.md

 We created a pointer, `int* p` as before, but this time, instead of the address of an existing value, we have assigned it to the return value of `malloc()`.
-`malloc()` creates a chunk of memory somewhere with the specified size (in this case, 4 byte -- the size of an `int`), and returns the location where the data was created.
+`malloc()`, which stands for **m**emory **alloc**ate, accepts an argument describing a number of bytes.
+The operating system then provides that number of bytes to our program, and returns us the memory address of the beginning of our new block of bytes.
+In this case, we use the `sizeof()` macro to fetch the number of bytes in an `int`.

 This scenario isn't all that different from before; it's a pointer referring to an `int` somewhere in memory.
 There's one key difference, though: the `int` in this case has no name!
 It was created on the "heap" (a section of memory which holds dynamic data) during program execution, and does not have a